-- Implement the STEM program K-12-8. - Provide ongoing professional development to support the successful implementation of the new program. - Collaboratively assess and reflect on the program once per term, and make adjustments as warranted. - Create a formal process for evaluating the effectiveness of the program going forward.
+- Implement the STEM program K-8. - Provide ongoing professional development to support the successful implementation of the new program. - Collaboratively assess and reflect on the program once per term, and make adjustments as warranted. - Create a formal process for evaluating the effectiveness of the program going forward. - Explore the use of technology for the purpose of hands-on STEM demonstrations or engagement in a remote education environment.

-- Continue vertical progression of Project Lead the Way (PLTW) at RHS (courses: Computer Science Essentials, Computer Science Principles) - Train the trainer professional development for Launch program K-5.
+- Continue vertical progression of Project Lead the Way (PLTW) at RHS (courses: Computer Science Essentials, Computer Science Principles) - Train the trainer professional development for Launch program K-5. - Expand the use of technology for the purpose of hands-on STEM demonstrations or engagement in a remote education environment.